 Understanding Betting Odds

-Depending on the types of wagers you choose to make online, you may see the betting odds expressed in different formats.
+Depending on the type of bet you choose to make online, you may see the betting odds in different formats.
 There are actually three styles in which betting lines are always expressed:

-Moneyline (or American) odds are represented by a three-digit number which will either be positive or negative.
-If the number is precluded by a “+,” that side is the underdog.
-The three-digit number tells you how much money you’ll win for every $100 wagered.
-So, if Team A is a +300 underdog, a winning $100 bet would earn $300 in profit.
+Moneyline (or American) odds are displayed as a three-digit number that can be either positive or negative.
+If the number has a "+" in front of it, that team is the underdog.
+The three-digit number tells you how much money you will win for every $100 you wager.
+So if Team A is a +300 underdog, you will win $300 on a winning bet if you bet $100.

-The side with the negative three-digit number is the favorite.
-They have the higher probability of winning and will feature a “-” before the odds.
-This number shows how many dollars you must stake in order to win $100.
-For example, Team B is heavily favored at -275 betting odds.
-One would have to risk $275 just to earn $100.
+The negative three digit number side is the favorite.
+They have the higher probability of winning and have the "-" in front of the odds.
+This number indicates how many dollars you must wager to win $100.
+For example, Team B is heavily favored at -275 according to the odds.
+To win just $100, you would have to risk $275 on the outcome.

-If you’d like more examples of the different odds formats and how you can convert easily from one style to another, check out the following guide:
+For more examples of the various odds formats and the easy conversions you can make from one style to another, please see the Odds Guide linked below.

 Understanding Value